OpenConext/Stepup-Build/README.md

 `stepup-build.sh` checks out the git repositories in the Stepup-Build repository.
 This step is performed on the host.
 Next `stepup-build2.sh` is run in the Vargant VM for building the tarballs.
 When the build is successfull the resulting tarball is copied to the current directory.
 Name format: `<component-name>-<branch or tag>-<date of last commit YYYYMMDDhhmmssZ>-<commit>.tar.bz2`.
 E.g. `Stepup-SelfService-develop-20150223143536Z-6ef51b629bc968218b582605894445b857927a4d.tar.bz2`

-Note: The build script will clean & reset the the git repo's it uses, any manual changes to these repo's will be lost (Stepup-Build is not affected)!
+Note: The build script will clean & reset the git repo's it uses, any manual changes to these repo's will be lost (Stepup-Build is not affected)!